deletedcu/angular-demo/lectures/day-1/03-angular-basics.md

 ## Wrapping Up

-By now, you should have a broad-yet-shallow understanding of how an Angular app is put together.
+By now, you should have a broad, yet shallow, understanding of how an Angular app is put together.
 We covered a lot of ground very quickly this lesson, so don't worry if you're not ready to remake Facebook in Angular just yet.
 In the coming lessons, we'll flesh out your understanding so you'll be ready to go out and conquer the world of front-end web development.

 ## References